Fudêncio e Seus Amigos: Season 4 (2008)

 In the 4th season, Caqui Conrado began to be voiced by MTV Brasil's Felipe Solari.
 Of the 24 episodes, 16 were shown from May 5 to 16.
 From August 4 to 14, the rest of the episodes were shown.
 From August 15 to November 8, MTV aired reruns of this season's episodes.
 The season had ended and new episodes would only be shown in 2009.
 Reruns of the week's episodes continued until November 29, and from December 8, reruns of the previous episodes of the season also began to air.

 Season 5 (2009)

 Season 5 started on March 2, 2009.
 The first ten episodes, shown in the first two weeks of March, were editions of "Misfortune".
 The second wave of episodes premiered on May 11 and also lasted two weeks.

 Season 6 (2011)

-Season 6 debuted with news: the episodes are weekly again, the design of some characters has changed (for example, Joey Ramone has a more "Ramonian" style), new characters have entered and characters that were once extras, such as Chopped Clown, they took on a bigger role.
+Season 6 debuted with news: the episodes are weekly again, the design of some characters has changed (for example, Joey Ramone has a more "Ramonian" style), new characters have entered and characters that were once extras, such as Picadinho, they took on a bigger role.
 No episodes of the series have been produced since the end of this season.